Jennifer Yip

 RESEARCH AREAS:

-• War, conflict and revolution in modern Chinese history
+• War, revolution, and violent struggle in modern Chinese history

 • Global histories of financing and supplying war